Race Discrimination Solicitors

 There will be no indirect discrimination if your employer’s actions are justified.
 To establish justification, your employer will need to show that there is a legitimate aim (i.e. a real business need) and that the PCP is proportionate to that aim.
 Justification must be on objective grounds with an objective balance between the discriminatory effect and the reasonable needs of your employer.

-In other words, indirect race discrimination occurs where your employment is subject to an unjustified condition which because of your particular age or age group, you find more difficult to meet.
+In other words, indirect race discrimination occurs where your employment is subject to an unjustified condition which because of your particular race, you find more difficult to meet.